privacyguides/privacyguides.org/docs/android.en.md

         - [:fontawesome-brands-github: GitHub](https://github.com/guardianproject/orbot)
         - [:fontawesome-brands-gitlab: GitLab](https://gitlab.com/guardianproject/orbot)

 Orbot can proxy individual apps if they support SOCKS or HTTP proxying.
-It can also proxy all your network connections using [VpnService](https://developer.android.com/reference/android/net/VpnService) and can be used with the VPN killswitch (⚙️ Settings → Network & internet → VPN → ⚙️ → Block connections without VPN).
+It can also proxy all your network connections using [VpnService](https://developer.android.com/reference/android/net/VpnService) and can be used with the VPN killswitch (:gear: Settings → Network & internet → VPN → :gear: → Block connections without VPN).

-For resistance against traffic analysis attacks, consider enabling *Isolate Destination Address* ( ⁝ →Settings → Connectivity).
+For resistance against traffic analysis attacks, consider enabling *Isolate Destination Address* ( :material-menu: →Settings → Connectivity).
 This will use a completely different Tor Circuit (different middle relay and exit nodes) for every domain you connect to.

 !!! attention